Is an IVA suitable for me?

 An IVA is managed by an insolvency practitioner (IP), who can help you draw up a repayment proposal to send to your creditors.
-At StepChange Debt Charity we have our own IVA company - StepChange Voluntary Arrangements - with a licensed IP, who will be able to help you draw up your proposal to suit your personal circumstances.
+At StepChange Debt Charity we have our own IVA company – StepChange Voluntary Arrangements, with two licensed IPs who’ll be able to help you draw up your proposal to suit your personal circumstances.

-Your IP will arrange a meeting of your creditors during which your IVA proposal will be accepted or rejected.
-Once your IVA is accepted it becomes legally binding.
-As long as you keep to the terms of your IVA, none of your unsecured creditors (even those who didn’t vote or who voted against the IVA) will be able to pursue you for any debt incurred prior to approval of the arrangement.
-An IVA is a form of insolvency so it is important that you get expert, impartial advice before deciding if it’s your best option.
+Your IP will arrange a meeting of your creditors, where your creditors will decide whether to accept or reject your proposals.
+If your IVA is accepted it becomes legally binding.
+As long as you keep to the terms of your IVA, none of your unsecured creditors (even those who didn’t vote or who voted against the IVA) will be able to pursue you for any debt incurred prior to approval of the IVA.
+An IVA is a form of insolvency so it’s important that you get expert, impartial advice before entering into one.

 How much are IVA fees?

-At StepChange Voluntary Arrangements our fees are set at the industry standard and we'll make sure you're fully aware of what we’re charging.
+At StepChange Voluntary Arrangements our fees are set at the industry standard and we’ll make sure you’re fully aware of what we’re charging.
 The fees are paid out from monthly contributions (or from proceeds of a sale of assets), so there is never anything to pay up front.